Kalixie/Genome-Assembly---Salmonella-enterica-/README.md

 ### Result Visualisation and Analysis

-Aligned reads were visualized in Integrative Genomics Viewer (IGV) (v.
-2.19.7) (Robinson et al., 2011) through the transfer of files locally.
-Additional assembled genome visualisation was performed through the use of Proksee (Grant et al., 2023).
 QUAST (v.
 5.3.0) was used to generate statistics based on the assembly and reference genome (Gurevich et al., 2013).
+Additional assembled genome visualisation was performed through the use of Proksee (Grant et al., 2023).

+Aligned reads and variant calls were visualized using Integrative Genomics Viewer (IGV) (v.
+2.19.7) to manually inspect coverage patterns and variant regions through the use of the UCSC genark (Clawson et al., 2023), annotated GCF_000006945.2 genome (Robinson et al., 2011).

 ## Results